 .

-This is the 18th of the 29 articles that currently make up the “Python 3 Releases” series, the first of which was What’s New in Python 3.0.
-This article was preceded by What’s New in Python 3.8 - New Features.
+This is the 18th of the 34 articles that currently make up the “Python 3 Releases” series, the first of which was What’s New in Python 3.0.

 The fourth Python 3.x release brought another slew of great new features.
 So many, in fact, that I’ve split this release into two articles, of which this is the first.
 Highlights in this part include yield from